 - Unsubstantiated health claims that violated FTC regulations.

 Regulatory agencies stressed the need for compliance in dietary supplement marketing.
-Companies must provide scientific backing for health-related claims.
+Companies must provide scientific evidence to support health-related claims.

 Impact of the Isotonix Lawsuit on Consumers